neuralgraphdatabases/awesome-logical-query/README.md

 ### BetaE Datasets

 The main difference with Query2Box datasets: queries in the BetaE datasets have less than 100 answers.
+Has queries with negation.

 Introduced in [Beta Embeddings for Multi-Hop Logical Reasoning in Knowledge Graphs](https://proceedings.neurips.cc/paper/2020/file/e43739bba7cdb577e9e3e4e42447f5a5-Paper.pdf), NeurIPS 2020